ghitacornel/testJPA/src/main/java/relationships/manytomany/readme.txt

-in MANY TO MANY relationship both entities are independent
+in MANY TO MANY relationship both entities are independent hence NO CASCADE should be used